 Therefore when greeting men I always stick to simply saying 'satsriakaal'.
 Although I found most men would extend their hand to shake as a way of embracing my culture.
 However men will typically greet other men by handshake.
-Or should they be a friend or family member then men will also embrace one another in a hug.

 The most important thing after you have greeted someone, is to embrace them in a big bear hug, wrapping both arms around the person.

 When it comes to greeting your elders you must pay your respects to them through the tradition known as 'pairi hath pauna' or 'pairi pauna'.
 Once you greet your elder you are to then touch their feet.

 This tradition is a way of showing respect to elders and sharing a connection together.
 Although it is tradition to physically touch their feet, many will simply make the motion of reaching to their feet or knees with one or both arms as they slightly bend towards them.
 Then in the motion of the cross, you are to touch your forehead and chest with one hand, then touch left to right of your chest.